« Previous Page Table of Contents Next Page »

 to be an aid to my people.

-The content of the saying recalled above, which he recited in person in his youth, remained a life-long goal for the then 15-year-old pupil from the Tarnow synagogue, later the future councilor and university-professor, Dr. Leon Kellner.
+The saying mentioned above, which he personally recited as a youth, remained a life-long goal for the then 15-year-old student from the Tarnow synagogue, who would later become a councilor and university-professor, Dr. Leon Kellner.

 Leon Kellner was born in 1859 in Tarnow, the oldest son of Jewish grocers, Rafael and Lea Kellner.
-In their early years of marriage, Dr. Kellner's parents lived in rather difficult conditions.
-None the-less they decided to give their beloved and coddled child the very best upbringing in all fields, and additionally strove for the child to possess a thorough knowledge of Judaic studies inducing Tanach and Gemora.
+In the early years of their marriage, Dr. Kellner's parents lived in rather difficult conditions.
+None the-less they decided to give Leon, their beloved and coddled child, the very best upbringing in all fields, and additionally strove for the child to possess a thorough knowledge of Judaic studies including Tanach and Gemora.

-Because of this, when the child turned 3, they enrolled him in a Cheder, so that in time he would learn the Hebrew aleph-bet.
+Because of this, when the child turned 3, they enrolled him in a Cheder, so he could begin to learn the Hebrew aleph-bet.
 By that time the Kellners' financial situation had improved somewhat, and they opened a small grocery business, which they operated for many years in a building on the corner of Kishover Street in Tarnow.

 [Page 271]

-to review the material that they had studied during the week with the older students.
+reviewing the material that they had studied during the week with the older students.
 As fate would have it, even at this young age, Leibish (Leon) Kellner as he was then called, was teaching others.
-Unbeknownst to himself, he was preparing for the teaching profession, which in later years would lead him to achieve a position as a university chairman.
+Unbeknownst to himself, he was preparing for a career in the teaching profession, which in later years would lead him to achieve a position as a university chairman.

 His outstanding intellectual abilities were evident not only in his youth, but years before in his childhood, witnessed by the fact that at the age of 8, Leibish Kellner had already written a treatise containing commentaries on the weekly “parshas” (Torah readings) and the Tanach.
 No wonder that his elder future friend, Dr. Moritz Gudemann, the Chief Rabbi of Vienna, used to write and speak about Kellner as the “Child Prodigy of Tarnow.”